-I seek to fulfil, to the best of my ability and judgement, this oath:
+I seek to uphold the following principles, to the best of my ability and judgment:

 I will put my customer’s interests first, because that is what I have been hired to do.
 I will help them deeply understand the agile mind-set, principles and values instead of just framework specifics.
 By doing this, I ‘teach them to fish’, and I empower them, moving them towards independence, instead of creating dependencies.

-I will apply my best available knowledge and learnings of lean and agile practices as my current abilities allow, such knowledge and learnings may come from my own experience, or from any of the good learnings established by other frameworks, that best fit my customer's needs and context.
-I will always seek to advise based on a healthy balance of theory and practical experience
+I will apply my best available knowledge and learning of lean and agile practices as my current abilities allow, such may come from my own experience or from any frameworks that best fit my customer’s needs and context.
+I will always seek to advise based on a healthy balance of theory and practical experience.